jtangelder/react-flux-backbone/README.md

 ## Todo
 - Find out if the current Notify/XHR component/store is implemented in a correct way.
 I would like to see all the business logic in the actions, not in the stores (the FlickrStore makes a call to NotifyActions).
+Something with promises maybe?